bayareahomelander/Quiz-App-Project/README.md

 Layers/files are designed based on the concepts of MVVM Architecture (Model-View-ViewModel), where: Mode == Data, View == UI and ViewModel == Interface.

-The design process also follows the principle of API design, whereas in this project it's rather about how two different components inside of a program interact instead of two individual programs.
+The design process also follows the principle of API design, whereas in this project it's rather about how two different components inside of a program interact with each other instead of two individual programs.

 Other basic knowledge applied here include: Struct, Libraries, Stored/Computed Properties, etc.